Our Picks

 CFDs are not available to residents in the United States

 Hong Kong, a city and a special administrative region in China, holds a pivotal role in global financial markets as one of the world’s leading international financial centers.
-Its strategic location, robust legal framework, and ties to both Western and Eastern economies have facilitated its rise as a nexus for international trade and finance.

 The official currency of Hong Kong is the Hong Kong Dollar (HKD), which is one of the most traded currencies in the world.